 - Check the weather reports before heading up the mountain on Queenstown.com.

 - Keep applying sunscreen; the sun’s reflection off the snow’s surface is intense in NZ.

-- Book your JUCY car or campervan hire well in advance, we book up fast in winter.
+- Book your JUCY car or campervan hire New Zealand hire well in advance, we book up fast in winter.

 - Remember to add snow chains to your JUCY booking if driving any alpine roads.
 Pay attention to road signs for advice and use the dedicated areas to fit your snow chains.
 Check out our guide to applying snow chains.

 A perk of being on the slopes by day is the excuse to hit the après ski fun by night.
 Queenstown’s après ski scene is a perfect blend of bars, restaurants, and entertainment, plus events and festivals.